The Breaking of the Drought

 The Breaking of the Drought is a 1920 Australian silent film from director Franklyn Barrett based on the popular play by Bland Holt and Arthur Shirley.
 According to Graham Phillips, this film is one of the most damaged films in Australia's film archive, although few sequences have severe damage in the film.

 Plot

-Drought causes Jo Galloway to lose possession of Wallaby Stationn to the bank.
-He moves to the city with his wife and daughter Marjorie to stay with his son Gilbert only to discover that Gilbert has been embezzling family funds, and fallen in with conman Varsy Lyddleton and femme fatal Olive Lorette.
+Drought causes Jo Galloway to lose possession of Wallaby Station to the bank.
+He moves to the city with his wife and daughter Marjorie to stay with his son Gilbert.
+He discovers that Gilbert has been embezzling family funds and has fallen in with conman Varsy Lyddleton and femme fatal Olive Lorette.

 Lyddleton murders Olive then kills himself.
 Marjorie's boyfriend Tom Wattleby saves Gilbert from a bushfire, just as the drought breaks, restoring the family's fortunes.